 Storytime at Home

 Create your own storytime!
 We’ve made it easy to do storytime with your children at home or in your classroom.
 Choose from themed storytime plans crafted by our librarians.
-Each plan contains a list of books followed by links to storytime songs sung by our staff and ideas for crafts and other activities.
+Each plan contains a list of books as well as links to storytime songs sung by our staff and ideas for crafts and other activities.
 Mix and match from this plan to create your perfect Storytime at Home.
-New plans will be added monthly.
+New plans will be added on occasion.

 Storytime At Home Guide

 - Pick 2 or 3 books to read.
 Books that are available in our digital library are noted below the title.

 - Sing a song or two.
 Sing and rhyme along with PPL staff in the linked videos or simply sing a song that you already know.